Ultralight Sleeping Bag

 Mummy-style sleeping bags deliver high efficiency for their weight because they trap heat so well—but can sometimes feel like they’re trapping you inside, too.
 Backpacking quilts mimic the feeling of sleeping under a comforter at home, but may too easily let cold air underneath on chilly nights outdoors.
 With its zipperless design and integrated comforter in the bag’s upper half, the Sierra Designs Cloud 800 bag, in a men’s 35-degree version and 20-degree versions for men and women, achieves the strengths of mummies and quilts without their weaknesses.

-I slept in the ultralight men’s Cloud 800 35-degree for four nights that ranged from the high 40s to near 60° F on a 78-mile backpacking trip on the Wonderland Trail around Mount Rainier in early September, and on three nights of camping in Idaho’s City of Rocks National Reserve in early October, with lows in the 40s—staying quite warm enough wrapped inside the bag in temps not far above its EN comfort rating of 36° F/2° C. The 35-degree bag has an EN limit rating of 26° F/-3° C.
+I slept in the ultralight men’s Cloud 800 35-degree for four nights that ranged from the high 40s to near 60° F on a 78-mile backpacking trip on the Wonderland Trail around Mount Rainier in early September, and on four nights of camping in Idaho’s City of Rocks National Reserve in June and early October, with lows down to the 40s—staying quite warm enough wrapped inside the bag in temps not far above its EN comfort rating of 36° F/2° C. The 35-degree bag has an EN limit rating of 26° F/-3° C.